bennadel/FeatureFlagsBookApp/README.md

 ### Resolution Type

 The majority of feature flags that I use are Boolean types that conditionally enable new feature experiments and performance improvements.
-For these types of flags, a finite set of variants along with a percent-based distribution makes a lot of sense&mdash;it allows you to incrementally roll-out a new feature; and, to react quickly to any early signs of a problem.
+For these types of flags, a finite set of variants along with a percent-based distribution makes a lot of sense &mdash; it allows you to incrementally roll-out a new feature; and, to react quickly to any early signs of a problem.

 For some types of _operational_ feature flags, however, dealing with a finite set of variants and a percent-based allocation feels unnatural.
 In those cases, a little more flexibility creates better developer ergonomics.